bizlett/wedding-rsvp/README.md

 *Further collections for website information*

 Again, I ran out of time to include this on this iteration.
-For a future iteration, it would be beneficial for all changeable website information (e.g. dates, addresses, people) to be added into a collection on MongoDB and grabbed using Jinja.
+For a future iteration, it would be beneficial for all changeable website information (e.g. dates, addresses, general content etc.) to be added into a collection on MongoDB.
 This would mean a future user/site owner would only need to edit information on the database and not in the code, safeguarding against accidental changes.

 [Back to Top](#table-of-contents)